mejilett/calendar-bot/documentation/README.md

+# Calendar Bot Documentation

+The following is a brief documentation of the functionality of the calendar bot.

+### Clear explanation of what your workflow does
+Calendar Bot works through a Cisco Webex bot with integration with Google Calendar.
+The bot includes several commands, including the ability to schedule meetings and notify of meetings coming soon.

-    *Clear explanation of what your workflow does *List of technologies used and how they connect *Basic setup/usage instructions
+### List of technologies used and how they connect
+The bot uses three core technologies:
+:Cisco Webex Rooms
+:Cisco Webex Apps
+:Google Calendar

+Cisco Webex Rooms are used to send and receive messages to the bot.
+The bot sends and receives messages from the Cisco Webex Room, then processes and sends events to Google Calendar to be created.

+### Setup instructions
+The bot can be set up by entering the bot token and the room ID into the `framework.py` file.
+From there, you can run `framework.py` using Python 3.

-    *Any code/ config files
+### Any code/ config files
-    *Documentation to be uploaded as a zip file to Canvas and Discussion thread by each student in a group.
-    *Submissions to Canvas are individual because peer evaluations will lead to different scores for every student (Common Group score + Individual peer evaluation score) and this facilitates marking the scores.
+For now, there are no config files, though you can manually create and read config files yourself.